Flood Advisory issued for Petersburg Borough by NWS - NewsBreak

 weather.gov

-Effective: 2022-10-05 15:12:00 Expires: 2022-10-05 16:30:00 Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2022-10-04 21:49:00 CDT Expires: 2022-10-04 23:45:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Guam FLOOD ADVISORY IN EFFECT UNTIL 430 PM CHST THIS AFTERNOON * WHAT...Urban and small stream flooding caused by excessive rainfall is expected. * WHERE...Central Guam. * WHEN...Until 430 PM ChST. * IMPACTS...Minor flooding in low-lying and poor drainage areas.
-Water over roadways.
-Overflowing poor drainage areas. * ADDITIONAL DETAILS - At 308 PM ChST, Doppler radar and automated rain gauges indicated heavy rain and thunderstorms.
-This will cause urban and small stream flooding.
-Between 1 and 1.4 inches of rain have fallen. - Heaviest rains are expected between Asan, Navy Base Guam, to Agat and along Cross Island Road.
-Additional rainfall amounts of 1 to 1.5 inches are expected over the area.
-This additional rain will result in minor flooding. - http://www.weather.gov/safety/flood
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Target Area: Ward FLOOD ADVISORY IN EFFECT UNTIL 11 PM CDT THIS EVENING * WHAT...Flooding caused by excessive rainfall is expected. * WHERE...A portion of western Texas, including the following county, Ward. * WHEN...Until 1100 PM CDT. * IMPACTS...Minor flooding in low-lying and poor drainage areas.
+Water over roadways. * ADDITIONAL DETAILS - At 756 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 0.5 and 1.5 inches of rain have fallen. - Additional rainfall amounts up to 1 inch are expected over the area.
+This additional rain will result in minor flooding. - Some locations that will experience flooding include Monahans, Thorntonville, Pyote, Wickett and Roy Hurd Memorial Airport. - http://www.weather.gov/safety/flood

 weather.gov